Aliases for MAVS Gene

 GeneCards Summary for MAVS Gene

 MAVS (Mitochondrial Antiviral Signaling Protein) is a Protein Coding gene.
-Diseases associated with MAVS include chikungunya.
-Among its related pathways are Hepatitis C and Influenza A. GO annotations related to this gene include protein kinase binding and CARD domain binding.
+Diseases associated with MAVS include viral infectious disease and hepatitis.
+Among its related pathways are Immune System and NF-kappaB Signaling.
+GO annotations related to this gene include protein kinase binding and CARD domain binding.